ji-zai/personal-site/content/essays/seek-truth.md

 ## Notes
 - Those that seek truth in feelings have a more difficult time building a team that sustains the test of time because feelings are far more difficult to communicate than thinking. (is this true?
 Is it more likely for Studio Ghibli to fail than it is for, say, Google? - yeah, this isn't that clear).
+- Those that sufficiently understand how the mind works, can only wish for peace the world.